Liverpool Medical Institution: Architecture

 The building is constructed in stone, and presents a curved façade to Mount Pleasant and Hope Street.
 Its architectural style is Greek Revival.
 It has 16 bays.
-The lateral three bays on each side are recessed and have two storeys; the rest of the building is single-storied.
+The lateral three bays on each side are recessed and have two storeys; the rest of the building is single-storeyed.
 The central seven bays form a recessed entrance behind six unfluted Ionic columns.
 Elsewhere the bays are divided by pilasters.
 The windows are sash windows.
 Along the top of the building is a cornice.
 Inside is a central hall, a lecture theatre, a library, a museum, and meeting rooms, all lit from above by glazed domes.

 Present day

-The Institution "exists to foster an environment for furthering medical and health education and knowledge".
+The institution "exists to foster an environment for furthering medical and health education and knowledge".
 It organises lectures and social events, runs a library, and hosts meetings of the Liverpool Medical History Society, which was founded in 1984.
 It is a registered charity, and hosts the Mersey branches of the Royal College of Physicians and Royal College of General Practitioners of Great Britain.
-The Institution also contains an historic library, available to members and researchers, which includes an archive of rare medical books and manuscripts from the 16th century.
+The institution also contains a historic library, available to members and researchers, which includes an archive of rare medical books and manuscripts from the 16th century.

-A portrait of Dr Richard Caton hangs in the Institution, who founded the forerunner to the Liverpool Medical Students Society, known as The Liverpool Royal Infirmary School of Medicine Debating Society (M.S.D.S.) in 1874.
+A portrait of Dr Richard Caton hangs in the institution, who founded the forerunner to the Liverpool Medical Students Society, known as The Liverpool Royal Infirmary School of Medicine Debating Society (M.S.D.S.) in 1874.